KunalChawla1862/KunalChawla1862.github.io/README.md

     by <a href="https://web.math.princeton.edu/~asly/">Allan Sly</a> and <a href="https://web.math.princeton.edu/~naor/">Assaf Naor</a>.
 </p>
 <p>
-  I am interested in probability, geometry, and dynamics.
+  I am broadly interested in probability theory.
+Recently, I have been thinking about probability and its applications to group theory, computer science, and dynamical systems.
 </p>
 <p>
     Here is my <a href="Math_CV.pdf">CV</a> (updated Feb 2024).